erimcg/TIS/docs/Plot-Options.md

 ![Plot Maximum Likelihood](images/fig32_plot_max_likelihood.png)
 **Figure 32**

-`Plot Maximum Likelihood' shows the dynamic computation of a subjects mean spectrogram and bin variances.
+`Plot Maximum Likelihood` shows the dynamic computation of a subjects mean spectrogram and bin variances.
 The first plot shows the sepectrogram being analyzed, the second plot shows the mean spectrogram as it is being computed, and the third plot shows the bin variances as they are being computed.

 ![Plot Segment Selection](images/fig33_plot_segmentation_selection.png)